Dristi-Nayana/edge-ai-plant-disease-detection-kd/README.md

+Edge-AI based plant disease detection system using Knowledge Distillation and ONNX for real-time inference on resource-constrained devices.

 # Edge-AI Powered Plant Disease Detection using Knowledge Distillation

 This project presents a lightweight and deployable Edge-AI system for plant disease detection using Knowledge Distillation and real-time inference.